ottopaulsen/node-red-contrib-power-saver/docs/guide/README.md

 ## Introduction

-This is a collection of nodes you can use to save money on variable power prices.
+This is a collection of nodes for the popular [Node-RED](https://nodered.org/) that you can use to save money on variable electricity prices.
+Node-RED is a widely used low-code programming tool that can be used together with many smart home solutions to create automations.

 The solution can be used to control switches or other entities in a smart home system, and for example turn on when the price is low, and turn off when the price is high.
-There are different ways to calculate what hours to turn on and off, and these are impemented as **strategies nodes**.
-Each stragety node can be configured to fit different purposes.
+There are different ways to calculate what hours to turn on and off, and these are implemented as **strategies nodes**.
+Each strategy node can be configured to fit different purposes.

 The strategies need price data to work.
 These can be received from different sources, for example Tibber, Nord Pool or custom sources.